hackclub/hackclub/workshops/beat_maker/README.md

 }
 ```

-If you run your code nothing has changed, that's because we are using class to group our HTML elements, let's go back to our `index.html` and to our `<div>` we will want to do the following:
+If you run your code nothing has changed, that's because we are using classes to group our HTML elements, let's go back to our `index.html` and to our `<div>` we will want add class names to our elements:

 ```html
 <div class="pad">